Falavarjan County: Administrative divisions

-The population history and structural changes of Falavarjan County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows three districts, six rural districts, and eight cities.
+Falavarjan County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Overview

-The center of this county is the city of Falavarjan.
-It has a special place due to its close proximity to the metropolis of Isfahan.
+The city of Falavarjan has a special place due to its close proximity to the metropolis of Isfahan.
 Also, due to its proximity to the Zobahan highway and ease of connection with other neighboring cities, it is one of the busiest suburbs of Isfahan.
-The people of this city are Persian speakers with Isfahani accent.
 The bridge of this city which is called Vargon is the only double arched bridge of Zayandehrood.

 The most important historical structures in the county are in the Pirbakran Mausoleum, and the historical mosque of the village of Oshtorjan (now the city of Imanshahr).